MrPrattASH/Game_Design_In_Construct_3/LG0_using_github/2_create_your_repo/README.md

 <img width="500" alt="Screen Shot 2022-11-21 at 15 55 20" src="https://user-images.githubusercontent.com/101632496/203086050-8bcadb82-5378-4b44-a37b-01bb7961ce5e.png">

-3. Time to ignore some files.
-What are the files we should ignore in our commits, and why should we ignore them?
-Ignored files are essentially NOT uploaded to remote, but they DO stay on your computer.
-They're generally used for ignoring temporary files such as:
+## ignoring files

+Why do we want Github to "ignore" some of the files that we upload?
+Ignored files are NOT uploaded to the remote server, but they *DO* stay on your computer.
+Let's say for example, you're collaborating on a final project with a partner.
+You work on level 1, while they code level 2.
+Your partner LOVES having a pink background, while you LOVE blue. this is a ui.state file, for "User Interface" (the colour of our background).
+Since this isnt real code, simple a theme, we want to ignore these temporary files.
+We ignore temporary files that shouldn't be saved, such as:

-* .uistate.jso: This is your User Interface setup in Construct 3, our course game engine.
+* .uistate.json: This is your User Interface setup in Construct 3, our course game engine.
 Things like the size of your browser page, what tabs you have open, etc. We don't want to update this everytime we save our code because these are temporary and change each time we open our game.
 * .DS_Store: This is a local macOS file that gets updated when folders were last accessed.
 It's a hidden file that says a date, and is not relevant to our repo so we can safely ignore this.
 If we didn't, we would make a "change" to our repo every time we opened the local folder, even if we didn't change any code.

-In your repository settings (Menu Bar: Repository > Repository Settings), add these 2 lines to the IgnoredFiles section:
+In your repository settings (Menu Bar: Repository > Repository Settings), add these 2 lines to the IgnoredFiles section: (*remove quotation marks*)
-* *uistate.json
+* "*uistate.json"
-* **/.DS_Store
+* "**/.DS_Store"

 <img width="500" alt="Screen Shot 2022-11-21 at 15 57 10" src="https://user-images.githubusercontent.com/101632496/203086448-90da3af4-21f1-437d-a601-3ec0e181a041.png">